Reviews You Can Rely On

 Credit: Jenna Ammerman

-The P252 did a little better in our next two assessments: drilling through a steel plate with a ¼" and ½" twist drills.
-It didn't struggle at all with the ¼" drill, punching through the 16 ga. steel sheet in about two seconds.
-However, it was a bit of a different story with the ½" drill.
-The drill did catch right towards the end and stall, unable to finish drilling the hole until we shifted to the lower gear.
+The P252 did a little better when drilling through a steel plate.
+It didn't struggle at all with the ¼" bit, punching through the 16-gauge steel sheet in about two seconds.
+However, it was a bit of a different story with the ½" bit.
+The drill did catch right towards the end and stalled, unable to finish drilling the hole until we shifted to the lower gear.
 It took about 10 seconds in total to make it through — not as fast or as graceful as the top-tier drills — but it got the job done.

 ryobi p252 - the ryobi isn't the best at drilling through our steel sheet, but it...